TellisAshwini/computer-vision-rock-paper-scissors/README.md

 The game goes by this logic, the paper covers rock, scissors cuts paper and rock crushes scissors.
 Hence paper beats rock, scissors beat paper and rock beats scissors.

-The user, start by saying aloud “Rock!
+The user, starts by saying aloud “Rock!
 Paper!
 Scissors!” and then make one of these 3 shapes in hand simultaneously.
 Using the above logic the winner is decided.

 <img src = "https://raw.githubusercontent.com/TellisAshwini/computer-vision-rock-paper-scissors/main/Images/1_aicore_rps.png" width = "550" height = "240" />

 Rock-Paper-Scissors project is a part of my training at AiCore.
 This project is build using computer vision where the user makes the hand gesture when the camera is on, and the computer randomly chooses between the `rock`, `paper` or `scissors` and these are compared to check if user wins or loses.
 This game is played in 5 rounds and the user wins the game if the user wins at least in 3 rounds.
-## Milestone 1:
+> ## Milestone 1:

 Git is a distributed version control system that manages multiple versions of source code and record them into a repository.
 GitHub is the cloud-based platform used in this project.
 It serves as a location for uploading copies of a Git repository for collaboration.